Toggle: English / Spanish

 Vulvar cancer is rare.
 Risk factors include:

-- (HPV, or ) infection in women under age 50
+Human papilloma virus (HPV, or genital warts) infection in women under age 50

 - Chronic skin changes such as lichen sclerosis or squamous hyperplasia in women over age 50